PrathamSingla1204/skit3/readme.md

 # Ecommerce API

-API for an ecommerce platform admin to manage product inventory.Made for coding ninjas skill tag
+API for an ecommerce platform to streamline the management of inventory

 ## Deployment